+structures

-455-10.1 General: Complete the Pile Driving Installation Plan form provided by the Engineer.
+- 455-10.1 General: Complete the Pile Driving Installation Plan form provided by the Engineer.
 Return the Pile Driving Installation Plan information to the Engineer at the preconstruction conference or no later than 30 days before driving the first pile.
-Ensure the Pile Driving Installation Plan information includes the following:

-1. List and size of proposed equipment including cranes, barges, driving equipment, jetting equipment, compressors, and preformed pile hole equipment.
-Include manufacturer's data sheets on hammers.

-2. Methods to determine hammer energy in the field for determination of pile capacity.
-Include in the submittal necessary charts and recent calibrations for any pressure measuring equipment.

-3. Detailed drawings of any proposed followers.

-4. Detailed drawings of templates.

-5. Details of proposed load test equipment and procedures, including recent calibrations of jacks and required load cells.

-6. Sequence of driving of piles for each different configuration of pile layout.

-7. Proposed schedule for test pile program and production pile driving.

-8. Details of proposed features and procedures for protection of existing structures.

-9. Required shop drawings for piles, cofferdams, etc.

-10. Methods and equipment proposed to prevent displacement of piles during placement and compaction of fill within 15 feet of the piles.

-11. Methods to prevent deflection of battered piles due to their own weight and to maintain their as-driven position until casting of the pile cap is complete.

-12. Proposed pile splice locations and details of any proprietary splices anticipated to be used.

-13. Methods and equipment proposed to prevent damage to voided or cylinder piles due to interior water pressure.
+Ensure the Pile Driving Installation Plan information includes the following: - 1.
+List and size of proposed equipment including cranes, barges, driving equipment, jetting equipment, compressors, and preformed pile hole equipment.
+Include manufacturer's data sheets on hammers. - 2.
+Methods to determine hammer energy in the field for determination of pile capacity.
+Include in the submittal necessary charts and recent calibrations for any pressure measuring equipment. - 3.
+Detailed drawings of any proposed followers. - 4.
+Detailed drawings of templates. - 5.
+Details of proposed load test equipment and procedures, including recent calibrations of jacks and required load cells. - 6.
+Sequence of driving of piles for each different configuration of pile layout. - 7.
+Details of proposed features and procedures for protection of existing - 8.
+Required shop drawings for piles, cofferdams, etc. - 9.
+Methods and equipment proposed to prevent displacement of piles during placement and compaction of fill within 15 feet of the piles. - 10.
+Methods to prevent deflection of battered piles due to their own weight and to maintain their as-driven position until casting of the pile cap is complete. - 11.
+Proposed pile splice locations and details of any proprietary splices anticipated to be used. - 12.
+Methods and equipment proposed to prevent damage to voided or cylinder piles due to interior water pressure.

+Notify the Engineer of any test pile driving and production pile driving at least one week prior to beginning the installation operations of any pile.